-Refunds are processed back onto your original payment card/s to proactively protect your payment card data (credit and debit card account information) to prevent credit card fraud, security breaches and other security vulnerabilities and threats.
+Refunds are sent back onto your original payment card/s to proactively protect your payment card data (credit and debit card account information), to prevent credit card fraud, security breaches and other security vulnerabilities and threats.

 So even if you've fallen victim to identity theft online, someone who attempts to obtain a refund fraudulently onto a different payment card won't be able to do so.
 The refund will always go back to the original card used for the payment and not to anybody else's card.

 What happens if my card has been cancelled and the refund has not yet been received?